thoriumrobot/GenDATA/GenDATA outline.md

 * **Data Generation Pipeline**: We present a novel, generalizable approach to generate an annotated corpus from code that produces warnings, circumventing the challenge that we lack human-annotated datasets.
 * **Random Code Augmentation**: We systematically inject random snippets into code slices, augmenting the training data and **improving model robustness** by simulating diverse real-world variations of code.
+* **Multi-Checker Infrastructure**: We introduce a unified, extensible architecture for evaluating GenDATA across multiple Checker Framework checkers, enabling systematic comparison and validation of our approach across different type systems with varying complexity levels.
 * **Initial Empirical Evaluation**: We demonstrate that our approach reduces Checker Framework warnings in unseen code for multiple checkers.
 We chose to evaluate on three checkers: the Lower Bound Checker, the SQL Quotes Checker and the Signature String Checker.
 We compare GenDATA's performance not only against simpler baselines but also NullGTN\[1\], to illustrate how the approaches differ when annotation data is scarce.

 ---